 If your lips are dry or chapped, however, vitamin E alone probably won't be able to provide much relief.
 So if you want to soothe your ailing lips, look instead for lip care products that include moisturizing ingredients, such as petrolatum, olive oil, glycerin or beeswax.

-For more information about the benefits of vitamin E, visit the links on the next page.
+For more information about the benefits of vitamin E, visit the links below.

 - American Academy of Dermatology.
 "Protection Against Photoaging."
 (Accessed Nov.
 10, 2009) http://www.skincarephysicians.com/agingskinnet/photoaging.html

 - Monson, Kristi.
 “Benefits of Vitamin E.” eMedTV.
 (Accessed Oct.
 6, 2009) http://alzheimers.emedtv.com/vitamin-e/benefits-of-vitamin-e.html